 If you have the choice, it is usually better to opt for a smaller SSD over a large HD.

 Desktop computers usually come with a flat screen monitor.
 For laptops, it's a good idea to buy separate external monitors for use in the office.

 Cheap monitors are adequate, but basic.
 Spending a little more on larger screens can make employees more productive.

 Look for a 21-inch or larger screen with a resolution of at least 1920 x 1080 pixels (this is also called 'full HD').
 Learn more about screen size and resolution.

 Brightness, sharpness and colour representation can vary between different monitors.
 The best way to choose a screen is to sit down in front of it and see if you like it.

 Watch out for screens with a shiny coating.
 They can sometimes cause troublesome reflections.
-Touch screens are also becoming more common, although they have limited use.
+Touch screens are also becoming more common as operating systems embrace touch as an input method.

 Also consider ergonomics and comfort when choosing monitors.
 Buying movable arms to mount your monitors helps employees achieve a comfortable working position.